Sharmakartik/Testdxc/README.md

   - https://groovyconsole.appspot.com/ (Groovy console)
   - copy the code from fab.groovy & paste on above url, press **Execute script** then press **output**.
   - while copying the code, make sure the indentation is correct else please correct it.
-  - putting the assertion, for checking the functionality of the api.
+  - putting the assertion, for checking the logic.

 # Screeshot
   - added the screenshot in repo.(output)